MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 > [!NOTE]
 > If you make changes to the row or column definitions of the report you created a template for, you must update the template too.
 Each row and column in the Excel template must be in the same position as the generated report.

-### Example: Use an Excel template for a monthly report
+### Example: Use and update an Excel template to create a monthly report

 You can create an Excel template that contains the reports that you include in your reporting package.
 Each report in the workbook must have a data tab and a tab that has the formatted report.
 When you update your monthly package, use the **Update Copy of Existing Document** for each report.
 Be sure to save after each update.